TremeschinArchive/ModularMusicVisualizer/docs/RUNNING_TLDR.md

 - `python ./base_video.py mode=piano` (piano roll)

-- `python ./post_processing.py` (edit the file first with your config / what want to apply)
+- `python ./post_processing.py` (edit the file first with your config / what want to apply, can only render to video on Linux, viewing realtime works on any platform)

 Final video will be located at `/src/renders` and where you configured your post processing output.